Join the Brit-Am E-Mail Discussion Group

 The Bible says that whether one agrees with them or not in matters of Law the Sages must be obeyed.

 Traditionally those who decided the Law came from the Tribes of Judah, Levi, or Issachar.
-The other tribes may produce Sages but these (it is implied) generally lack the talent for Scriptural-Decision Making.
+The other Tribes may produce Sages but these (it is implied) generally lack the talent for Scriptural-Decision Making.
 We are only speaking in general terms based on a general observation made by the Sages themselves (Sifrei).
 In practice anyone who has the talent and learning to make decisions could do so.
 Some of the greatest decision makers were proselytes or the children of proselytes and may not have had any physical Israelite ancestry at all.
 At all events the decision-making talent of Judah concerning the Law was remarked upon in Scripture:

 [Genesis 49:10] THE SCEPTRE SHALL NOT DEPART FROM JUDAH, NOR A LAWGIVER FROM BETWEEN HIS FEET, UNTIL SHILOH COME; AND UNTO HIM SHALL THE GATHERING OF THE PEOPLE BE.